mrgaaron/docs/source/guides/getting-started.rst

 Next, create a device 'thermostat.0' with two sensors: temperature and humidity.

+In addition to sensors, it's also possible to add metadata to devices in the form of attributes.
+You can query devices based on attributes, allowing you to perform operations on many devices at once.

 .. snippet-display:: create-device

-In addition to these sensors, you can also add metadata in the form of attributes.
-You can query devices based on attributes, allowing you to perform operations on many devices at once.

 Writing sensor data